Briefing Note on Taw Marsh Waterworks

 warehouse or open storage use.
 It is the same type of infrastructure as a road or

-3. The final argument is that the North Devon Waterboard was set up under the North
+a dam.
+They are structures or plant, not buildings or land uses. - The final argument is that the North Devon Waterboard was set up under the North

 Devon Waterboard Act of 1959 which had the right to build it’s infrastructure without